williamyeny/williamyeny.github.io/content/2024-12-11-receipt-matching-wilson-score/index.md

 date = 2024-12-11
 +++

-At [Ramp](https://ramp.com/), we provide finance software for businesses, and one core feature I work on is called "receipt matching."
-Businesses are required by law to attach receipts to most transactions, and if a business makes many transactions, matching up all the receipts to the right transactions can get hairy!
-With receipt matching, a business can submit any receipt, and an algorithm will try to find the right transaction automatically.
+At [Ramp](https://ramp.com/), which makes finance software for businesses, I work on a core feature called "receipt matching."
+Businesses are required by law to attach receipts to most transactions, and since businesses make many transactions, matching up all the receipts to the right transactions can be incredibly time-consuming!
+With the receipt matching feature, a business can submit any receipt and an algorithm will find the right transaction automatically.

-The receipt matching system works great most of the time, but occasionally, a customer's receipts will consistently fail to match.
-More often than not, this is due to a configuration issue for the specific customer, which will require manual intervention instead of broad changes to the receipt matching system.
+While the receipt matching system works great most of the time, occasionally a customer will experience consistent failed matches.
+This is usually due to a configuration issue for the specific customer, which requires manual intervention rather than broad changes to the receipt matching system.

-One of our goals is to become more proactive at detecting these specific cases.
+Our goal is to become more proactive at detecting these specific cases.
 For example, if a customer submits 100 receipts but only 10 of them match, we should be alerted instead of waiting for a complaint.
-So, how do we find out if someone is having a bad time with receipt matching?
+So, when exactly should we be alerted?

 ## A naive approach